top of page

 We examine whether parental and school investments reinforce or compensate for student performance.
 Our analysis exploits school-starting-age rules in 34 countries, capturing achievement variation that arises because younger children typically underperform their older peers.
 Parents respond to lower performance by providing additional homework help, while schools allocate weaker students to smaller classes and offer more remedial tutoring.
 Notably, parents provide more support to low-performing children in nearly all countries studied.
 Compensatory investments increase over grade levels, suggesting parents and schools respond as information about achievement is revealed.
 Moreover, our evidence suggests that parental and school investments are substitutes.

 The demography of Sweden's transgender population – patterns, changes, and sociodemographics.
 Stockholm Research Reports in Demography No. 2023:22.
 Co-authored with Martin Kolk*, Emma von Essen, Ylva Moberg, and Ian Burn* denotes the lead author.
 Also available as an SSRN pre-print.
-Under revision for Demography.
+Conditionally accepted for publication in Demography.

 Our study examines the prevalence of gender transitions in Sweden over time and documents the sociodemographic characteristics of people transitioning in different periods.
 We use national administrative data covering the transgender population from 1973 to 2020 and analyze two common events in a gender transition: the earliest diagnosis of gender incongruence and the change of legal gender.
 We have three main findings.
 First, the measured prevalence of both types of events is relatively low in all periods, although it has increased substantially since the early 2010s.
 Second, the recent increase in transition prevalence is most pronounced among people in early adulthood; in particular, young transgender men drive an increase in overall transition rates through 2018, followed by moderate declines in 2019 and 2020.
 Third, transgender men and women have substantially lower socioeconomic outcomes than cisgender men and women, regardless of the age at which they transition or the historical period.